redbluewater/BATSallTime/README.md

 - [ ]  Does Dom needs to reprocess BIOS-SCOPE cruises?
 - [ ]  Figure out why we have two folders for BIOS-SCOPE 91916 cruise on Google Drive ('91916' and '91916_QC').
 Sort out which is right and move the other folder
 - [ ]  difference between wet oxygen 1, 2, 3 and salts 1, 2 in the CTD files

-Craig
-- [ ] Send Krista your code to make one cast from each cruise